gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the [User Manual](userguide/custom_plugins.html#service_injection) for details.

+TBD - can have abstract service getter
+TBD - can use server getter on plugins

 ## The Java Platform plugin

 A new plugin, the [Java Platform plugin](userguide/java_platform_plugin.html) allows the declaration and publication of platforms for the Java ecosystem.